-The responsibility to monitor water quality rests with many federal agencies such as the US Environmental Protection Agency (EPA), state agencies including NYS Department of Environmental Conservation (DEC), and local jurisdictions including the Dutchess County Department of Behavioral & Community Health (DBCH), and importantly… the individual consumer… YOU!
+The responsibility to monitor water quality rests with many agencies such as the US Environmental Protection Agency (EPA), state agencies including NYS Department of Environmental Conservation (DEC), and local jurisdictions including the Dutchess County Department of Behavioral & Community Health (DBCH), and importantly… the individual consumer… YOU!

-We all have a role to play in assuring that our drinking water remains clean and safe.
-The Dutchess County Department of Behavioral & Community Health manages many programs to monitor and assess water quality throughout the county.
-The combined assessments captured from these monitoring efforts provide trend information on the water quality in Dutchess County and enables the identification of emerging problems, the determination of whether pollution control programs are working, and response to emergencies such as floods, spills or contamination.
+We all have a role to play in assuring our drinking water remains clean and safe.
+DBCH manages many programs to monitor and assess water quality throughout the county.
+Information gathered from monitoring water quality helps us to identify emerging situations, assure pollution control programs are working, and respond to emergencies such as floods, spills, or contamination.

-The Department of Health currently regulates nearly 700 public water supplies (PWS) to ensure compliance with New York State Part 5 rules and regulations and the federal Safe Drinking Water Act (SDWA) .
-These supplies include municipal water systems, residential public water systems, motels, restaurants, camps, schools, daycares, etc. that either meet the definition of a public water supply under New York State Department of Health Standard (which can be found here:
+DBCH currently regulates nearly 700 public water systems (PWS) to ensure compliance with New York State Part 5 rules and regulations and the federal Safe Drinking Water Act (SDWA) .
+These systems include municipal water, residential public water, motels, restaurants, camps, schools, and daycares that meet the definition of a public water system under New York State Department of Health Standard or are a facility under permit.

-Water Quality Sampling, Testing and Reporting
+Water Quality Sampling, Testing, and Reporting

 Samples are taken regularly at these sites to analyze for bacteria, inorganic compounds, and organic compounds.
 The frequency and number of samples taken at each supply is dependent on which PWS definition is applicable to that supply.
-To find out how often your drinking water is required to be tested, contact your public water supply.
-If you are not sure how to contact your water system supplier, the information should be listed on your water bill or can be found in your local telephone directory or you can contact the Dutchess County Department of Health (DCDOH).
+To find out how often your drinking water is required to be tested, contact your public water system supplier.
+If you are not sure how to contact your water system supplier, the information should be listed on your water bill or can be found in your local telephone directory or you can contact the DBCH at (845) 486-3404.

 If violations of EPA standards are found through routine sampling/testing, water system customers must be notified by the supplier.
 Depending on the type of violation, NYS Part 5 rules and regulations establishes a requirement for notifying customers.
 If the water has been contaminated by something that can cause immediate illness, suppliers must notify customers within 24 hours of confirmed test results.
-The supplier is required to make public announcements through the media and provide information about the potential adverse effects on human health, steps the system is taking to correct the violation and the need to use alternative water supplies (such as boiled or bottled water) until the problem is corrected.
+The supplier is required to make public announcements through the media and provide information about the potential adverse effects on human health, steps the system is taking to correct the violation, and the need to use alternative water supplies (such as boiled or bottled water) until the problem is corrected.

 Community public water suppliers are required to issue Annual Water Quality Reports by May 31st each year to their customers.
 These reports contain information about the water source, any contaminants found in the drinking water and possible health effects.
 Please be sure to read these annual reports to understand important information about your drinking water.
-If you do not receive your annual water quality report, be sure to contact your water supplier or contact the Dutchess County Department of Health.
+If you do not receive your annual water quality report, be sure to contact your water supplier or contact the DBCH at (845) 486-3404.